 - Defence Careers website - navy helicopter pilot information

 - Defence Careers website - airforce helicopter pilot information

-There are no specific secondary education requirements to become a helicopter pilot, but NCEA Level 3 English, maths, physics and computing are useful.
+There are no specific secondary education requirements to become a helicopter pilot, but NCEA Level 3 English, maths and physics are useful.

 Helicopter pilots need to be: